-The Auditor conducted interviews with four inmates who disclosed prior sexual victimization.
-Each inmate confirmed to the Auditor that they were offered the opportunity to meet with Psychology Services during the risk screening process; one of the four inmates declined the opportunity but acknowledged knowing how to contact Psychology Services if needed in the future.
-The remaining three inmates accepted the opportunity to meet with Psychology Services, and each inmate confirmed the meeting occurred within a week of accepting the meeting.
+The Auditor conducted interviews with three inmates who disclosed prior sexual victimization.
+Each inmate confirmed to the Auditor that they were offered the opportunity to meet with Psychology Services during the risk screening process; two of the three inmates accepted the opportunity to meet with Psychology Services, and confirmed the meeting occurred within a week.
+The remaining inmate declined the opportunity to meet with Psychology Services.
 The Auditor was able to confirm the information provided by each inmate during the documentation review process.

-Upon review of the policy, documentation, and upon completion of interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policy, documentation, and upon completion of interviews, FCI Marion demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.